psaris/wordle/README.md

 Start q with the following command to see how an optimal initial word is chosen as well as an example of playing the game interactively.
-Running with multiple secondary threads `-s 4` allows the computationally heavy search for optimal guesses run in parallel.
+Running with multiple secondary threads `-s 4` allows the computationally-heavy search for optimal guesses to run in parallel.

 `q play.q -s 4`

 ## Wordle

-Just like mastermind, the goal of wordle is to discover the hidden word (or 'code' in mastermind parlance) in the least number of guesses.
-At each step of mastermind you are told how many pegs are placed in the correct space and how many are the correct color, but placed in the wrong space.
+Similar to Mastermind, the goal of Wordle is to discover the hidden word (or 'code' in Mastermind parlance) in the least number of guesses.
+At each step of Mastermind you are told how many pegs are placed in the correct space and how many are the correct color, but placed in the wrong space.
 Wordle adds a slight twist to the scoring function.
 Instead, the game tells you the *actual* letters that are in